14 Reasons You Might Go Broke in Retirement

 “The good news is that people are living longer than ever before, so it’s widely recommended you plan for at least a 30-year retirement,” says Schwab-Pomerantz.
 More good news: Americans are starting to get down with that.
 Most workers polled by Transamerica said they expect to live to age 90.

 But are they saving enough?
-The survey found that the average household earning $100,000 or more had socked away a median $222,000 for retirement.
-That amount is up slightly from a year earlier, but alone it’s not enough to fund three decades of retirement.
+The survey found that the average household earning $100,000 or more had socked away a median $200,000 in retirement accounts.
+That amount is down slightly from a year earlier, but alone it’s not enough to fund three decades of retirement.
 Social Security benefits will help, as will a pension if you have one.
-Downsizing your home and retiring in a cheaper state can help, too, as can locking in additional income for life from a deferred income annuity or qualified longevity annuity contract (QLAC).
+Downsizing your home and retiring in a cheaper state or city can help, too, as can locking in additional income for life from a deferred income annuity or qualified longevity annuity contract (QLAC).

 You Spend Too Much

 We all do, before, and probably during, retirement.
-Employee Benefit Research Institute studies found that 46% of retired households spent more annually in the first two years of retirement than they did just before retiring.
+Studies from the Employee Benefit Research Institute found that 46% of retired households spent more annually in the first two years of retirement than they did just before retiring.

 “Ideally you’ve already started preparing a budget prior to entering retirement, but it’s critical to help you understand how to live within your means and not run out of money,” says Schwab-Pomerantz, who offers this simple retirement-budgeting strategy: